Watchmen: Historic Heroes

 Watchmen has been a big influence on the comic book industry as a whole.
 It was a big part of the start of mature storytelling within the comic book genre.
 After this, Watchmen has been adapted into a film in 2009, which was directed by Zack Snyder; as well as a HBO television series in 2019, which acted as a sequal to the comics.
 Next to that, Watchmen has even inspired several spin-offs in all kinds of media.
 It was a good one for DC, that much was certain!

-Want to receive a small gift then tell us more about your opinion on this comic book series in the comments!
+receive a small gift then tell us more about your opinion on this comic book series in the comments!
 The DC Watchmen is quite interesting, but have you ever read it?
 Or what would you expect from it?